 - Garner’s Garden (advertisement) offers an adult eczema package as well as a kids eczema package are available that include a facial wash, body butter, argan oil, and body wash.
-An eczema relief soap that is cold processed and made with organic dill and coconut oil, and a calendula and aloe soap which is also cold processed are also available.
+An eczema relief soap that is cold processed and made with organic dill and coconut oil, and an eczema relief spray that helps restore acidity levels is also available.

 - Lizzie’s All Natural Products (advertisement) offers several goods to help with eczema including the following: